Gravitational-Wave Constraints on Neutron-Star Pressure Anisotropy via Universal Relations: The f -Love relation for anisotropic neutron stars

 \section{The \textbf{\textit{f}}-Love relation for anisotropic neutron stars}

 In this Section, we report how the $f$-Love relation between the tidal deformability and the $f$-mode frequency changes for anisotropic NSs from the isotropic case.
-We first describe the phenomenological anisotropy model adopted in this paper.
+We first describe the phenomenological anisotropy model adopted in this paper, that was used to study radial stability of anisotropic NSs in Appendix~\ref{apA}.
 We then present key definitions for the tidal deformability and the fundamental mode of NSs.
 The details on how to compute these observables for anisotropic NSs have already been published in the previous literature~\cite{Yagi:2015hda,Lau:2024oik}.
 We review the formalism for both cases in Appendix~\ref{ap_Lf}.